Learn How to Make Soap at the Soapmaking Studio in San Diego County, California

 Shrink Wrapping Soap

 Soap Business 335 is a soap wrapping class, in which students learn how to apply shrink wrap film to soap quickly and effectively so little or no film is wasted.
 This class covers the benefits of wrapping soap, which include protecting the soap from damage and preserving a sanitary bar of soap.
-Students learn which types of shrink film allow the scent to come through, which films are best for different types of soap (cold/hot process versus melt & pour), and which films are best for packaging bottles of liquid soap, lotion, or other cosmetics.
-Students are invited to bring 4 bars of their own soap to be shrink wrapped in the class.
+Students learn which types of shrink film are biodegradable, which films allow scent to come through, which films are best for different types of soap (cold/hot process versus "melt and pour"), and which films are best for packaging bottles of liquid soap, lotion, or other cosmetics.
+Students are encouraged to bring a minimum of 4 bars of their own soap to shrink wrap in the class.

 Prerequisite: None.